 Here’s how to get out of debt ASAP

 When you decide that you are in over your head in debt, it’s time to make some big changes.
 If you take the right steps, you could be on your way to a debt-free life.
-Here’s how to tackle your debt quickly.
+Here’s how to tackle your debt quickly and eliminate your debt stress.

 Consider why you want to be debt-free